jpjcq/tb-bot/README.md

 ### Logs

 When placing a limit order, `pm2` will initiate a child process named after the trading pair to monitor and decide whether to execute the buy order.
 Logs will be stored in the `logs` folder, named after the trading pair with a `.log` extension.
 Live logs can also be viewed using `pm2 logs`.

+### Quote currencies

+Prices and buy/sell operations are always based on "quote currencies," similar to how USD is used when buying or selling an item.
+Quote currencies will default to stablecoins if available, or to WETH (Wrapped Ether) or any future gas tokens if no stablecoin is involved.
+Errors will be thrown under the following conditions:

+- Both currencies involved are stablecoins.
+In this case, the bot will prompt you to use the swap function instead (refer to --help for more details).
+- Neither of the currencies involved is a stablecoin or a gas token like WETH.
+  When trading between a stablecoin and a gas token, the stablecoin will serve as the quote currency.